minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 ```
 jupyter notebook
 ```
-- Then open mccabe_thiele.ipynb and run the cells.
+- Then open mccabe_thiele.ipynb and run the code.
+- When the Tkinter GUI pops up input your values.
+- Click "update plot" to see the McCabe-Thiele constrcution with the number of stages.